lucidrains/multimodal-dit-pytorch/README.md

 Implementation of a multimodal diffusion transformer in Pytorch

-If you are doing research on this topic, or have suggestions on recent findings to incorporate, please drop a line <a href="https://discord.gg/x6FuzQPQXY">here</a>
+If you are doing research on this topic, or have suggestions on recent findings to incorporate, please drop a line [here](https://discord.gg/CM4PPyKRwZ)